Reading now: Understanding the turning circle: How to choose the right device

-The turning circle is an often underestimated but crucial factor when selecting work platforms and forklifts.
-It determines how much space a device needs to maneuver and thus directly influences the possible uses - especially in narrow or very restricted work areas.
-Similar to a car, where the turning circle determines maneuverability in the city or in parking lots, it also plays a central role in industrial trucks.
+The turning circle is an often underestimated but crucial factor when selecting aerial work platforms and forklifts.
+It determines how much space a machine requires for maneuvering and thus directly influences its application possibilities —especially in tight or highly restricted work areas.

 In brief - what is the turning circle?

-The turning circle is the smallest circle that a vehicle or device can describe at maximum steering angle.
+The turning circle is the smallest circle a vehicle or device can describe at maximum steering angle.
 It is determined by the distance between the wheels and the maximum steering angle.

 Similar to a car: the turning circle of work platforms explained